 A Boreal is designed for ice and high latitudes, but does excell in warm climate as well with her heavy insulation, good ventilation and unmatched seaworthiness.
 That is a phrase often used for many boats.
 Don’t be fooled.
 We sail comfortably in conditions most crews on other boats would not like too much anymore ….

 Unique design features are the watertight pilot house (why would anybody built a boat without one?), centerboard and shallow central rudder (Bahamas?
 Shallow rivers, bays?
 Beach?
-Ice?), the two daggerboards next to the rudder (enjoy watching us sail with the Parasailor – absolutely NO rolling in downwind conditions and very low autopilot consumption), huge water and diesel tanks, plus enormous stowage which allow extended trips to remote places.
+Ice?), the two manually deployed daggerboards next to the rudder (enjoy watching us sail with the Parasailor – absolutely NO rolling in downwind conditions and very low autopilot consumption), huge water and diesel tanks, plus enormous stowage which allow extended trips to remote places.
 Just imagine a night watch in the sheltered pilot house in shitty weather.
 Rain?
 Cold?
 Thunderstorm in a Faraday Box? 🙂

 We have a generator on board, which drives the watermaker and the washing machine and charges the batteries at anchor.
 Plus all the kid’s digital toys…

 Safety features: Two redundantly installed autopilots (yes, two course computers, two hydraulic rams, two rudder sensors…) Radar, active radar enhancer (much underrated: it also gives you reliable early warnings of larger craft in your neighborhood) AIS, EPIRB, Iridium Go! and Iridium Sat Phone, liferaft, etc.

 We use three sets of electronic charts, on different devices and have backups and paper charts for remote places, where you should not trust your plotter in the first place 🙂